WT215/bayNorm/README.md

 bayNorm is an R package which can be used to normalize single-cell RNA-seq data.

+## Code for bayNorm paper
+The code for producing figures in bayNorm paper can be found [here](https://github.com/WT215/bayNorm_papercode)

 ## Installation

 Make sure to use the latest version of bayNorm by installing it from GitHub.